 Look in your trash and recycling at the end of a typical week to see where the waste is coming from.
 Have fun sorting through everything together on the kitchen floor!
 Older children can make notes.

 Once you have determined what high frequency items you can live without or replace, discuss more sustainable options with your kids.
 For example, if yogurt is one of the only 5 things they will reliably eat for lunch, you can replace individual yogurt cups by making your own yogurt, or by buying the biggest possible tub you can find, and portioning it out into reusable containers.
-This will help to minimize the packaging waste and carbon footprint created by the production of the yogurt.
+This will help to minimize the packaging waste and overall carbon footprint.

 4. Batch Cook and/or Meal Plan